sdbingham/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team/README.md

 ## 🙏 Acknowledgments

 - The SPARC framework developers
-- Contributors to the multi-agent AI research community
+- Contributors to the multi-agent AI research community (Roo Code, huge shoutout)
 - All users who provide feedback and suggestions